excon/excon/README.md

   :body => URI.encode_www_form(:language => 'ruby', :class => 'fog'),
   :headers => { "Content-Type" => "application/x-www-form-urlencoded" })

-# request accepts either symbols or strings
+# request takes a method option, accepting either a symbol or string
 connection.request(:method => :get)
 connection.request(:method => 'GET')

+# expect one or more status codes, or raise an error
+connection.request(:expects => [200, 201], :method => :get)

 # this request can be repeated safely, so retry on errors up to 3 times
 connection.request(:idempotent => true)